yejinjkim/yejinjkim.github.io/index.md

 **Yejin Kim** is an assistant professor in the School of Biomedical Informatics at University of Texas Health Science Center (UTHealth) and founding member of Center for Health Security and Phenotyping since 2018.
 Her research interest is on data mining and machine learning for healthcare applications, particularly computational phenotyping with electronic health records (EHRs).

-She received her Ph.D. in Computer Science at Pohang University of Science and Technology ([Big data and Artificial Intelligence Lab](https://sites.google.com/site/postechdm/)) and B.S in Industrial Engineering at Pohang University of Science and Technology (Magna cum laude).
+She received her Ph.D. in Computer Science at Pohang University of Science and Technology ([Big data and Artificial Intelligence Lab](https://sites.google.com/site/postechdm/)) and B.S in Industrial Engineering at Pohang University of Science and Technology.
 She was a visiting scholar at University of California San Diego advised by Dr. Xiaoqian Jiang.

 ## Research Interests